NickGrunert/master-thesis/modules/02_algorithm.typ

     #figure(
       box(figure(image("../figures/scoring_algorithm/segmentation_scoring/1.png")), clip: true, width: 100%, inset: (bottom: -2.6in, left: -0.3in)),
       caption: [
-        Example Scores for different Clipping Values.
+        Example Scores for different Clipping Values
       ],
     ) <fig:score:segmentation>

-    As demonstrated by @fig:score:segmentation, this scoring method produces overall acceptible results.
+    As demonstrated by @fig:score:segmentation, this scoring method produces overall acceptable results.
     The performance of the algorithm was satisfactory when executed with the provided parameter values, evidenced by the high scores obtained.
     However, it has become evident that the algorithm requires augmentation through the incorporation of a negative score.
     This is attributable to the fact that the algorithm does not take into account the filtration of an excessively large area of the roof or even entire segments.